syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 ![Custom Shapes collection](Stencil_images/CustomShapes.png)

-N> Custom symbol collections should be added in the App.xaml file.
+N> The custom symbol collections should be added in the App.xaml file.

 ### Customize the appearance of the symbols in the built-in categories

-Built-in symbol categories symbol sizes are equivalent to Visio symbol size.
+The built-in symbol categories symbol sizes are equivalent to the Visio symbol size.
 Each symbol available in the category collection can be customized by the [PrepareSymbolViewModel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_PrepareSymbolViewModel_System_Object_System_String_System_String_) virtual method of the stencil class.
-Symbols can be modified by using the following properties of  `PrepareSymbolViewModel` method,
+Symbols can be modified by using the following properties of the `PrepareSymbolViewModel` method,

 * `Item`: To modify the symbol and its properties.
 * `SymbolName`: To know the name of the symbol.
 * `CategoryName`: To know the name of the category.

-Also, you can decide whether a symbol can be added to stencil symbol collection or not.
-It can be achieved by using the `Cancel` property of [CanAddSymbol](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_CanAddSymbol_System_String_System_String_) virtual method of stencil class.
+Also, you can decide whether a symbol can be added to the stencil symbol collection or not.
+It can be achieved by using the `Cancel` property of [CanAddSymbol](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_CanAddSymbol_System_String_System_String_) the virtual method of stencil class.

 {% tabs %}
 {% highlight C# %}
 /// <summary>
-/// Custom class for stencil view model.
+/// The custom class for the stencil view model.
 /// </summary>
 public class StencilViewModel : Stencil
 {